ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap6_Fig6_11.md

 - ESMValTool environment file:
 /ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_environments/ar6wg1_chap6_figs_conda_environment.yml
 - Other software used:
-A Jupyter notebook (ipcc_ar6wg1_Fig6.10b_FGD_submit.ipynb) is used to create Figure 6.10 panel b.
+A Jupyter notebook (ipcc_ar6wg1_Fig6.11_FGD_submit.ipynb) is used to create Figure 6.11.
 See section "Ancillary figures and datasets" and "Additional datasets", above, for information.

 Hardware description:
 ---------------------